Normalization of Deviance: The Pathway to Disaster

 Contact:

-Rick Hoffman joined Becht Engineering in June, 2009 as a Senior Engineering Advisor.
-He has more than 39 years experience in engineering, reliability management and maintenance in the refining, petrochemical and synthetic fuels industries.
+Rick Hoffman joined Becht in June 2009 as a Senior Engineering Advisor.
+He has more than 50 years of experience in engineering, reliability management and maintenance in the refining, petrochemical and synthetic fuels industries.
 Prior to joining Becht Engineering he was the Director, Specialty Engineering for LyondellBasell Industries.
 In this role he had worldwide responsibility for corporate technical support, mechanical engineering and maintenance for more than 40 chemical plants and two refineries.
-He was also responsible for capital project support, setting the strategic direction for Lyondell maintenance
+He was also responsible for capital project support, setting the strategic direction for Lyondell maintenance.

 Authors Recent Posts